-Understanding the difference between mono or stereo can help you craft mixes with more depth and space.
+Understanding the difference between mono and stereo can help you craft mixes with more depth and space.

 The main difference between a mono (monophonic) and stereo (stereophonic) recording is the channel numbers used in recording and playback.
 With a mono signal, we only need a single audio channel to playback the sound.
 With a stereo signal, we use two audio channels to playback the sound.

 Now let’s dig in a bit more and explore the differences between these two types of recording:

 Stereo has almost wholly replaced mono in the modern world, as stereo recordings have a far superior audio quality.
 For consumer listening enjoyment, where a person is sitting in front of two speakers or wearing headphones, we often want stereo sounds to provide a sense of space and width.

 However, there are times when mono is helpful.
 In large live show venues, engineers arrange various speakers to reinforce the sound across the listening region.
 In this instance, mono is much better because it is difficult for people to have relative access to both the left and right speakers.

 As for signals in mixing, the argument of which one is better depends on the sound.
 A single vocal, for example, only needs to be in mono, as it is one voice.
 A keyboard, which comprises many different sounds ranging from high to low, might be better to record in stereo, as you can capture the width of the instrument.
 However, in a busy mix, you may want to collapse a stereo instrument to mono to save space.

 In a mono recording, we capture a single sound source with a single microphone.
 In a stereo recording, we capture a single sound source or multiple sound sources with two microphones.
 A vocal recording is an excellent example of a mono sound source.